EEE-ELEC2645/Unit_3_4_Event_Trigger/README.md

 - **100 ms** - Balanced approach, works for most buttons
 - **200 ms** - Conservative, tolerates noisy buttons

-Different buttons may need different values!
+These values are just guides - different buttons may need different values!
+The blue button B1 on the Nucleo board has a debouncing circuit which means we can do not even need a debounce delay, but you can experiment with it to see the effect.

 ## The Current Code